 May I take some of my core foreign languages at home over the summer?

 As is the case for all transfer courses, students seeking to fulfill the core language requirement at other accredited institutions must obtain prior permission from the Chair of the department of Modern Languages and Literatures and the Academic Advising Student Center (AASC).
 Only courses at accredited institutions will be accepted.
 Obtain all necessary forms at AASC; AASC will also tell you the kinds of documentation you must provide and will forward your request to the department of Modern Languages and Literatures.

 If I take the placement test at Loyola and place above 104, am I done with my language requirement?

 Do I receive college credit if I place above 104?

 If I have a learning disability, do I have to complete the language requirement?

-Yes, all students must complete the language requirement as part of the core.
-If you have specific needs for assistance, contact the Academic Advising Student Center at 410-617-5050 and show them the required documentation.
-They will inform you of assistance available.
-There is no exemption from the language requirement.
+All students must complete the language requirement as part of the core.
+If you have specific needs for modification, contact the Disabilities Support Services Office .

 If I am a language major or minor, how many courses may I take abroad toward my major or minor?